CDoyleATU/IOT/README.md

 # IOT
 Internet of Things

-Group with Kieran, Sophie, Tori and C.
+Group with Kieran, Sophie, Tori, Declan and C.